AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Communication Performance Model

 \subsection{Collective Performance based on the Alpha-Beta Model}

-The alpha-beta model is a well-known model for simulating network communication time. $\alpha$ is the network latency, and $\beta$ is the inverse network bandwidth.
-Communicating a single n-byte message takes $\alpha+n\beta$ time.
-Some collectives, like ReduceScatter and AllReduce, involve computation.
-However, the computation part is omitted from our analysis since it is small and can be overlapped with communication.
-We use the alpha-beta model to facilitate the costs of ring-based collective communications, similar to Nguyen et al.~\cite{comm_complexity}, since 1) Ring-AllReduce is widely adapted in deep learning training, and 2) the ring-based algorithms are bandwidth optimal.
-Large messages are often communicated in large-scale model training, making bandwidth-optimal algorithms more desirable.
-The costs for the collectives are summarized in Table~\ref{table:collectives}.
+The alpha-beta model is a well-known model to simulate communication time.
+In this model, $\alpha$ represents the network latency, and $\beta$ represents the inverse network bandwidth.
+Communicating an n-byte message takes $\alpha + n\beta$ time.
+Some collective operations, such as ReduceScatter and AllReduce, also involve computation, but we omit the computation cost in the model as it is negligible compared with the communication cost.
+Studies conducted by MPICH~\cite{thakur2005optimization} have employed the alpha-beta model to analyze the performance of collective communication based on message sizes.
+In our performance model, we utilize the complexity of bandwidth-optimal, long-message-friendly collective algorithms, as large model training often involves the transmission of lengthy messages.
+The algorithms employed encompass ring algorithms for AllReduce and AllGather, along with pairwise exchange algorithms for ReduceScatter and AlltoAll, as summarized in Table~\ref{table:collectives}.